Städtisches Luisengymnasium München

-Städtisches Luisengymnasium München is located in Maxvorstadt, Munich, Bavaria, Germany.
+Städtisches Luisengymnasium München is a secondary school located in Maxvorstadt, Munich, Bavaria, Germany.

 Location

 The Luisengymnasium is located in the Maxvorstadt district of Munich near the main train station at Luisenstraße 7.
 The school is centrally located on the Old Botanical Garden in the immediate vicinity of Stachus and Königsplatz.

 History

 Founded in 1822 as the "School for Higher Daughters" and co-educational since 1969, it is Munich's oldest municipal high school and one of the few schools with its own school constitution.
 The Luisengymnasium is named after Princess Ludovika Wilhelmine of Bavaria, who later became Duchess Luise.
 She was the daughter of Maximilian I. Joseph (Bavaria) and mother of the legendary Sisi.
 She was very influential and enjoyed tremendous prestige.
 In 1812, Gartenstrasse, which was then on the outskirts of the city, was renamed Luisenstrasse in her honor.
 The school was founded by Simon Spitzweg, the father of the famous painter Carl Spitzweg.

 In 1901 the students moved into the school house planned by Theodor Fischer.
 Peace activist Marie Zehetmaier was one of the first women to get a job as a physics and math teacher.
 From 1905 she taught at the Luisengymnasium.

 When the "School for Higher Daughters" moved to the newly built Theodor Fischer Building in 1901, the Munich school called it the Luis School.
 In 1961, the already common name was also given a formal name, and from then on the school could call itself the Municipal Luisengymnasium.